Parliamentary.ai

 Government Spending

 The bill will increase government spending due to the introduction of statutory parental bereavement pay.
-Exact figures are not provided in the bill itself and would depend on the number of claims and the average weekly earnings of claimants.
+Exact figures are not provided in the bill itself but will be determined by the number of eligible claimants and the rate of pay set through future regulations.

 Groups Affected

-• Parents: Bereaved parents will directly benefit from the leave and financial support provided.
+• Families: Bereaved families will benefit from paid leave support during a difficult time.

 Full Text